stacksjs/rpx/README.md

 export interface ProxyConfig {
   from: string // domain to proxy from, defaults to localhost:5173
-  to: string // domain to proxy to, defaults to stacks.localhost cleanUrls?: boolean // removes the .html extension from URLs, defaults to false
+  to: string // domain to proxy to, defaults to rpx.localhost cleanUrls?: boolean // removes the .html extension from URLs, defaults to false
   https: boolean | TlsConfig // automatically uses https, defaults to true, also redirects http to https cleanup?: boolean | CleanupConfig // automatically cleans up /etc/hosts, defaults to false